Grape Seed Extract and Testosterone: Enhance Nitric Oxide

-Grape seeds, or high potency grape seed extract (affiliate link), like said above, can be used to boost testosterone levels…
+Grape seeds, or high potency grape seed extract, as said above, can be used to boost testosterone levels.

-Being structurally similar to pycnogenol (nitric oxide boosting compund in maritime pine bark) proanthocyanidin and procyanidin both also enhance circulation and nitric oxide production in the body.
+Being structurally similar to pycnogenol (nitric oxide boosting compound in maritime pine bark) proanthocyanidin and procyanidin both also enhance circulation and nitric oxide production in the body.

 So grape seeds should lower your estrogen levels, increase testosterone levels, and improve your blood flow.

 Here’s some science to back up the claims above: